Divya26101993/Active-directory-setup-on-windows-server-2022/README.md

 ![Image](https://github.com/user-attachments/assets/acecd27e-0d05-4e08-9bdc-544508e2cfde)

-Once the OS is installed, the screen below will appear, prompting you to set a password for the Administrator account.
+After the OS installation is complete, the screen below will appear, asking you to set a password for the Administrator account.
 Fill the password and Click Finish

 ![Image](https://github.com/user-attachments/assets/1c090f03-f4dd-4517-8f51-4ce2b4bfd327)